Malcom Floyd

-Malcom Maiuu Floyd (born September 8, 1981) is a former American professional football player who was a wide receiver for the San Diego Chargers in the National Football League (NFL).
+Malcom Maiuu Floyd (born September 8, 1981) is an American former professional football player who was a wide receiver for the San Diego Chargers in the National Football League (NFL).
 He played his entire NFL career with San Diego after signing with them as an undrafted free agent in 2004.
 He played college football for the Wyoming Cowboys.

-Early years
+Early life

 Born Malcom Floyd Maiuu Seabron in Sacramento, California, Floyd played at River City High School in West Sacramento, California, where he was an All-Metro and Offensive MVP of the league.
 He was also a First-team all-league selection in basketball.

 College career

 Floyd attended the University of Wyoming (1999–2004).
 While there, he majored in health sciences.
 As a freshman with the Cowboys, he redshirted in 1999.
 Floyd was a First-team all-conference selection by Football News and Sporting News as a sophomore.
 Floyd finished his career with 186 catches for 2,411 yards and 14 touchdowns.
 He was an Honorable mention All-Mountain West Conference as senior.